 If you are contemplating a move to self-employment but aren’t sure if your work experience is suited to an independent career, taking a look at high-demand jobs within your industry can help give you an idea of how to align your skills with market needs.

 Whether you’re a well-established professional, or just starting on a new path, there are plenty of ways to adapt and apply your expertise to independent contracting.
-Here are 7 solo careers to consider.
+Here are the top 7 self employed jobs to consider.

 If you have particular industry skills and expertise but want to work on your own, consider advising companies like the one you work for—or their clients.
 Consulting is one of the simplest ways to transition your current career into an independent one because it makes use of your existing skills and network.